ToastShaman/awesome-backend/README.md

 ## Java / Kotlin

-- https://javalin.io/ - A simple web framework for Java and Kotlin
+- https://javalin.io/ - A simple web framework for Java and Kotlin.
+- https://sparkjava.com/ - A micro framework for creating web applications in Kotlin and Java 8 with minimal effort.
 - https://www.http4k.org/ - http4k provides a simple and uniform way to serve, consume, and test HTTP services.
 - https://spring.io/projects/spring-boot - Spring Boot makes it easy to create stand-alone, production-grade Spring based Applications that you can "just run".
 - https://github.com/FasterXML/jackson-databind - JSON parsing for Java.